Skip to main content

 kubectl get deployments -n team-x

-Notice that this resource does NOT exist in the host cluster because it normally does not get synced from the virtual to the host cluster since its typically not required to run workloads on the host cluster.
+Notice that this deployment resource does not exist in the host cluster.
+By default, it does not get synced from the virtual cluster to the host cluster because it isn't required to run this workload in the host cluster.

 kubectl get pods -n team-x